iBiology/plottree/README.rst

           ylim(-y): 5.80, 0.20
       Feel free to modify them to tune the figure nice.

-Similar as plot tree from a NEWICK file, pass a double quotes surrounded NEWICK string will allow you to plot tree in a even more easier way.
+Similar as plot tree from a NEWICK file, pass a double quote surrounded NEWICK string will allow you to plot tree in a even more easier way.
 After running the command you will see the tree was plotted in a window: